-If you need to re-enter a WiFi password, or connect to a different network, you can do this through WiFi Settings.
-To enter WiFi Settings, press then press .
-The available networks will then be shown and you can select your preferred network and enter a password.
+To turn on the WiFi, press V then, press which will open the WiFi settings menu.
+Swipe the button to N. The available networks will then be shown and you can select your preferred network and enter a password.

 MAPPING